 Mobile usage is growing, and so are Mobile Apps.
 There are around 2 million apps on Apple App Store and 2.5 on Google Play.
 The latest research shows that 38% of iOS and 43% of Android apps had high-risk vulnerabilities.

 There are multiple types of vulnerabilities, and some of the dangers are:

-- Leaking personal user sensitive data (email, credential, IMEI, GPS, MAC address) over the network
+- Leaking personal user-sensitive data (email, credential, IMEI, GPS, MAC address) over the network

 - Communication over the network with little or no encryption

-- Having world readable/writable file
+- Having a world-readable/writable file

 - Arbitrary code execution

-If you are the owner, the developer then you should do all it takes to secure your mobile app.
-There are plenty of security vulnerability scanner for the website, and the following should help you to find the security flaws in Mobile apps.
+There is plenty of security vulnerability scanner for the website, and the following should help you to find the security flaws in Mobile apps.